kibetAmon/Django-REST-API/README.md

 In the **views.py** in your _person_ folder, lets define what happens when we retrieve a request to perform CRUD on a person.

-First, add a function to get a single person from the DB when the user either passes an id or not.
+First, add a function to get a single person from the DB when the user either passes an id or not then add a function to create a person.
+What if we wanted to change the name of a person, we need to use **put** inherited from the API view class.
+The the last operation is deleting a person.